MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-set-get-label-cpp.md

 - Complete [Quickstart: List sensitivity labels (C++)](quick-file-list-labels-cpp.md) first, which builds a starter Visual Studio solution, to list an organization's sensitivity labels.
 This Quickstart builds on the previous one.
 - Optionally: Review [File handlers in the MIP SDK](concept-handler-file-cpp.md) concepts.

+> [!IMPORTANT]
+> If too much time passes between the completion of this Quickstart, and the previous "Quickstart: List sensitivity labels", the static token used in the latter will expire.
+If so, you will need to generate a new token and update your `AcquireOAuth2Token()` implementation again.
+See [Update the token acquisition logic with a valid access token](quick-file-list-labels-cpp.md#update-the-token-acquisition-logic-with-a-valid-access-token) for more details.

 ## Implement an observer class to monitor the File handler object